SalishSeaCast/docs/particles/ariane.rst

 	cd $HOME/MEOPAR/Ariane/results/myexperiment

 You will need :kbd:`namelist` and :kbd:`initial_positions.txt` files in this run directory (see below).

 Type :kbd:`ariane` to  run the code.

-On :kbd:`orcinus` Ariane runs can also be sumbitted to the queue.
-An example :kbd:`.pbs` will be included soon.

 Example run files for Salish Sea model